Quantifying spin contamination in algebraic diagrammatic construction theory of electronic excitations: Results and Discussion

 All methods show much higher errors in excitation energies for SSM.
 This is particularly noticeable for ADC(2), which \mae and \std grow $\sim$ 4-fold for both the UHF and ROHF references.
 The ADC(3) method shows a more modest increase in \mae from WSM to SSM by a factor of $\sim$ 3.5 or $\sim$ 2.5 for when using the UHF or ROHF orbitals, respectively.
 Overall, the \mae in excitation energies of SSM reduce in the order ADC(2)/UHF $>$ ADC(3)/UHF $>$ ADC(2)/ROHF $>$ ADC(3)/ROHF, which may be expected due to the higher-order description of electron correlation effects in ADC(3) and lower excited-state \SC in the calculations with ROHF reference.

 A more detailed picture showing the role of spin contamination in ADC calculations of electronic excitations can be obtained by analyzing the data in \cref{fig:ee_error_vs_sc}, which plots the absolute errors in excitation energies ($\Delta \Omega_m$) against \SC for the excited states of SSM.
-A linear regression analysis of this data reveals that, when using the UHF reference, the ADC methods exhibit correlations between $\Delta \Omega_m$ and \SC with $R^2 \ge 0.11$.
+A linear regression analysis of this data reveals that, when using the UHF reference, the ADC methods exhibit weak correlations between $\Delta \Omega_m$ and \SC with $0.11 \le R^2 \le 0.17$.
 The strongest correlation $R^2 = 0.17$ is observed for ADC(3)/UHF, suggesting that at this level of theory \SC plays a significant role in determining the errors in excitation energies, together with the approximations in description of electron correlation.
 The ADC(2) method shows a weaker correlation with $R^2 = 0.11$, which indicates the increased role of approximate electron correlation treatment in determining $\Delta \Omega_m$.

-For ADC(2)/UHF, the $\Delta \Omega_m$ -- \SC correlation is negative, leading to smaller errors for the excited states with larger \SC, as a result of error cancellation.
-Similar trend has been observed in the ADC(2)/UHF calculations of charged excitation energies, which errors also benefit from error cancellation.\cite{stahl2022quantifying} As discussed in \cref{sec:results:osc_strengths}, this reduction in excitation energy errors at the ADC(2)/UHF level of theory comes at a price of significantly less accurate oscillator strengths.
+For ADC(2)/UHF, the $\Delta \Omega_m$ -- \SC correlation is negative, leading to smaller errors for the excited states with larger \SC.
+Similar trend has been observed in the ADC(2)/UHF calculations of charged excitation energies where the negative correlation has been attributed to the partial error cancellation originating from spin contamination and approximations in electron correlation treatment.\cite{stahl2022quantifying} As discussed in \cref{sec:results:osc_strengths}, this reduction in excitation energy errors at the ADC(2)/UHF level of theory comes at a price of significantly less accurate oscillator strengths.
 The ADC methods with ROHF reference show little to no correlation between $\Delta \Omega_m$ and \SC in the linear regression analysis ($R^2 \approx 0.00, 0.04, 0.01$ for ADC(2), ADC(2)-X, ADC(3), respectively), suggesting that the errors of ADC methods with this reference primarily originate from approximations in the description of electron correlation.
+Overall, our analysis of data in \cref{fig:ee_error_vs_sc} reveals that \SC plays secondary but important role in determining the errors in excitation energies of SSM in the ADC calculations with UHF reference.